-- (1) Economy will muddle along until 2016 i.e., 2015 still below trend - (2) This is still not a healthy housing market 1st time buyers are absent and household formations are off 50% from trend furthermore, many of sales are cash, many foreign buyers, etc. I.e., NOT SUSTAINABLE - (3) The key to a recovery in housing is the return of 1st time buyers, traditionally about 40- 45% of the market.
+- (1) Economy will continue to improve -- 2015 still below trend, but still improving - (2) This is still not a healthy housing market 1st time buyers are absent and household formations are off 50% from trend furthermore, many of sales are cash, many foreign buyers, etc. I.e., NOT SUSTAINABLE - (3) The key to a recovery in housing is the return of 1st time buyers, traditionally about 40- 45% of the market.
 Current market skewed to cash buyers and investors.
-1st time buyers are mostly young people, but they can't find jobs. - (4) Political discourse will continue to slow a truly strong economic and housing recovery.
+1st time buyers are mostly young people, but they can't find jobs. - (4) Political discourse will continue to slow a truly strong economic and housing recovery too much uncertainty re: Affordable Care Act/Obama care; immigration reform; interest rates; Uncertainty will slow job creation, private sector investment, - (5) Growing problem in world economy is that USA is only major economy doing relatively well.
+Europe in recession; China slowing from previous highs (but still good); - (6) One more comment on housing usually, housing leads an economic recovery (after recessions) but, this time it is not happening.
+A stronger economy will be needed to get the housing market back on track.
+That's hard to accomplish because housing is almost 20% of the economy (direct investment plus services, etc.).